This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Keep these tips in mind for getting protein on a vegan diet:

-1. Make sure you are eating enough in general.
-A Registered Dietitian can help you determine how much calories, and macronutrients you need.
+- Make sure you are eating enough in general.
+A Registered Dietitian can help you determine how much calories, and macronutrients you should aim for.

-While the RDA states adults need 0.8 mg protein/kilogram body weight (1 kilogram = 2.2 pounds), some experts recommend more than this, such as at least 0.9 grams of protein per kilogram of body weight per day to take in account the reduced digestibility of plant proteins.
+While the RDA states adults need 0.8 mg protein/kilogram body weight (1 kilogram = 2.2 pounds), some experts recommend more than this for vegans, such as at least 0.9 grams of protein per kilogram of body weight per day to take in account the reduced digestibility of plant proteins.

 FYI: Medical conditions, activity, and a bunch other factors can alter protein requirements.
 Talk to your doctor about how much protein you need.